riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

       * I'm not in school anymore
       * I use the Internet less in general
       * Other (please specify)

+## Survey Monkey second survey

+For this survey, the Wikipedia questions were asked first, and then the more general internet and search engine questions.
+Questions 4 and 5 were only shown when the respondent indicated that they had changed their Wikipedia use since 2011; if more, the respondent was shown question 4 and if less they were shown question 5.
+All respondents then proceeded to question 6.

+A [dummy/mock-up version of the survey][dummy_sm_2] is available.

+1. How does your use of Wikipedia, the online encyclopedia, compare to your use 5 years ago (2011)?
+      * don't use now; didn't use in 2011
+      * use now; didn't use in 2011
+      * don't use now; used in 2011
+      * use now; used in 2011 (to similar extent)
+      * use now; used in 2011 (much more now)
+      * use now; used in 2011 (much less now)
+2. Do you have any thoughts on why this is the case for you?
+      * Free response
+3. How do you mainly access Wikipedia?
+      * Browser on desktop or laptop computer
+      * Browser on mobile device
+      * A specialized Wikipedia app
+4. You said that you use Wikipedia more now than in 2011.
+You also gave suggestions as to why.
+Here are some other reasons we've thought about that might not have occurred to you.
+Please select any that apply to you.
+      * I didn't even have Internet access back then
+      * I go to school now and I didn't before
+      * I just use the Internet more
+      * I think Wikipedia is more reliable now than it used to be
+      * Wikipedia has more relevant content for me now
+      * I just select whatever is at the top (or near the top) of search engine results, and I guess Wikipedia is showing up more
+      * Other (please specify)
+5. You said that you use Wikipedia less now than in 2011.
+You also gave suggestions as to why.
+Here are some other reasons we've thought about that might not have occurred to you.
+Please select any that apply to you.
+      * Google Knowledge cards
+      * I use tools like Apple's Siri to access data from Wikipedia without reading it directly
+      * I just select whatever is at the top (or near the top) of search engine results, and I guess Wikipedia is showing up less
+      * I'm just generally more knowledgeable so I don't need as much encyclopedic information
+      * Wikipedia seems to have less relevant content for me; I use other websites/wikis more now
+      * Wikipedia's quality has decreased so it's not as good now
+      * I now think Wikipedia is less reliable as a source of information
+      * I'm not in school anymore
+      * I use the Internet less in general
+      * Other (please specify)
+6. How does your use of the Internet compare to your use 5 years ago (2011)?
+      * don't use now; didn't use in 2011
+      * use now; didn't use in 2011
+      * don't use now; used in 2011
+      * use now; used in 2011 (to similar extent)
+      * use now; used in 2011 (much more now)
+      * use now; used in 2011 (much less now)
+7. How does your use of search engines (Google search) compare to your use 5 years ago (2011)?
+      * don't use now; didn't use in 2011
+      * use now; didn't use in 2011
+      * don't use now; used in 2011
+      * use now; used in 2011 (to similar extent)
+      * use now; used in 2011 (much more now)
+      * use now; used in 2011 (much less now)

 # Questions/thought process